A guide how to plant roses to gain thriving results

 Although container roses nowadays can be planted the whole year, I would recommend reading my article about when to plant roses.

-This is the newest invention from the big rose breeders and perhaps the one that will help beginners in the rose growing scenery to an easy-rose start off.
+Special packages are the latest invention from some big rose breeders and perhaps the one that will help rose-beginners to an easy start.

 The packages come with putrescible insets, which will dissolve in the soil.